-As evident in Figure 4, only 303 out of 418 (72.5%) of Texas community, non-rehabilitation hospitals supplied data to HCUP for 2002.
+The largest discrepancy between HCUP data and AHA data is in Texas.
+As is evident in Figure 4, only 303 out of 414 Texas community, non-rehabilitation hospitals supplied data to HCUP for 2003.
 Certain Texas state-licensed hospitals are exempt from statutory reporting requirements.
 Exempt hospitals include:

-- Hospitals that do not seek insurance payment or government reimbursement. - Rural providers.
+- Hospitals that do not seek insurance payment or government reimbursement - Rural providers.